Quasa

 Ethical Lines

-Procreate doubles down on its anti-AI position on its website, where, on a dedicated AI webpage it declares that "AI is not our future."
+Procreate reinforces its anti-AI position on its website.
+On a dedicated AI page, the company declares that “AI is not our future.”

 “Creativity is made, not generated.
 Generative AI is ripping the humanity out of things.
 Built on a foundation of theft, the technology is steering us toward a barren future,” the page continues.
 “We’re here for the humans.”

-Just last week, a group of artists were awarded a victory in a lawsuit filed against the AI image-generating companies Stability AI and Midjourney, with a judge ruling that the suit — in which the artists argue that Stability and Midjourney used stolen, copyrighted artwork to train an AI model that ultimately threatens their jobs — would be allowed to continue, albeit with a few claims dismissed.
+Beyond ethical considerations, avoiding generative AI may also offer legal advantages.
+Just last week, a group of artists secured a partial victory in a lawsuit against Stability AI and Midjourney.
+A judge ruled that the case — in which the artists argue that the companies used copyrighted artwork to train AI models that threaten their livelihoods — can proceed, despite some claims being dismissed.

-"Now THIS is how a company for artists supports artists!" one happy artist wrote in response to the company's video.
-"By respecting and empowering them, NOT by taking advantage of them!"
+“Now THIS is how a company for artists supports artists!” one user wrote in response to the video.
+“By respecting and empowering them, NOT by taking advantage of them!”

 Thank you!